giarve/cloudbutton-challenge/README.md

 # Dev environment installation

-Python 3.9 required when using `gilarasa/lithops-cloudbutton-challenge-py3.9:0.1` runtime to perform sentiment analysis.
+Python 3.9 required when using `gilarasa/lithops-cloudbutton-challenge-py3.9:0.5` runtime to perform preprocessing.

+1. Create a local virtual environment: `python3 -m venv .venv`

+2. Activate it: `source .venv/bin/activate`

-1. Install dependencies:
+2. Install dependencies:
 `pip install -r requirements.txt`

+3. Start jupyter server: `jupyter notebook notebooks/`

+If you dont have jupyter notebook package installed locally you can install it using `pip install notebook`.

 ## References